Hormizd II: Reign

-However, he persecuted the Manicheans, who had lived peacefully in the reign of his father; Narseh followed a policy of religious tolerance in emulation of the first two shahs, Ardashir I and Shapur I. Hormizd reportedly founded the rural district of Kurang (or Wahisht-Hormozd) near Izeh in the Khuzistan province.
+However, he persecuted the Manicheans, who had lived peacefully in the reign of his father; Hormizd reportedly founded the rural district of Kurang (or Wahisht-Hormozd) near Izeh in the Khuzistan province.
 He gave his daughter Hormizddukht in marriage to a Mamikonian prince named Vahan as part of an effort to improve Sasanian relations with Armenia, which had recently under Tiridates III of Armenia declared Christianity as its state religion.

 Hormizd's rock relief at Naqsh-e Rostam in the Pars province (present-day Fars) indicates that there was internal turmoil during his reign.
 He is depicted on horseback, impaling an enemy whose helmet bears the family signature of Papak, a high-ranking nobleman who served as the bitakhsh (viceroy) of Albania during the reign of Bahram II and Narseh.
 During his last years Hormizd pursued hostilities against the Ghassanid king, demanding tribute and raiding Ghassanid domains in Syria.
 The Ghassanid king requested reinforcements from the Roman emperor, but was killed before they arrived.
 Hormizd died in 309, reportedly ambushed by Ghassanid troops whilst he was hunting in the desert.
 He was more likely killed in a secluded place by the Iranian nobility, who afterwards sought to get rid of his sons as well.

 According to the 11th-century Chronicle of Seert, Hormizd declared war against the Romans in order to avenge the defeat of his father, whilst the Chronicle of Arbela states that when the Roman emperor started persecuting his Christian subjects, Hormizd raised a great army, invaded the Roman domains and raided many cities.
 The credibility of the two sources are doubtful, with the events not being reported in other sources.
 According to the Iranologist Alireza Shapour Shahbazi, "one may only surmise that it is probably a reflection of Hormozd's alleged raid into Syria."